grain-lang/grain/stdlib/list.md

 forEachi : (((a, Number) -> b), List<a>) -> Void
 ```

-Iterates a list, calling an iterator function with each element.
+Iterates a list, calling an iterator function on each element.
 Also passes the index as the second argument to the function.

 Parameters: